Piper High School (Kansas): 2002 plagiarism controversy

-Piper Elementary was built in 1976 with the addition of the "old Piper High School" still standing and became known as Piper Elementary School.
-Piper Elementary East was opened neighboring the High School eight blocks away in 1994.
-Piper USD 203 has completed its installation of fiber optic networking bandwidth of 1 Gb/sec download and upload provided by Google Fiber.
+In 2002, Piper High School was thrust into the national spotlight when biology teacher Christine Pelton gave a failing grade to 28 students—almost one fourth of the sophomore class—for plagiarism on their term papers.
+The issue became very divisive, with some lauding the teacher for dealing with academic misconduct, while others felt that the offending students should not be left with black marks that could hurt their college prospects.
+The school board was under pressure from many parents of the students in question.
+Pelton ultimately resigned after being ordered by the school board to reduce the weighting of the failing grades.

+That February, Pelton was interviewed by Aaron Brown on CNN NewsNight.

 Education

 Piper High School (Kansas) is the top performing school in the metro area, based on state math and reading assessments as of May 22, 2016.
 Piper High once again was awarded the Standard of Excellence by the Kansas Board of Education for excellence in Math and Reading.
 ACT results remain in the top 10% of all metro schools, and continue to improve.
 Piper High's Kansas State Math and Reading performance is the highest of ALL high schools classified 4A - 6A in the state of Kansas.
 Piper High students have the opportunity to take a rigorous curriculum, which includes Advanced Placement courses as well as dual-credit community college courses.
 Seniors are eligible to graduate with as many as 26 college hours that they have earned through the dual-credit program at Piper High School.

 Piper High School is the highest performing school in the state in 4A, 5A and 6A.
 Piper High School is also ranked in the top 1% of all high schools 1A - 6A in the state of Kansas based on assessment performance.
 Sumner Academy of Arts and Science ranked number 1 in the State of Kansas and 69th in the nation in 2009 for best High Schools in America with college ready students.
-Piper USD 203 shares Wyandotte County's school districts with 4 other school districts.
-Kansas City, Kansas USD 500, Bonner Springs USD 204, Edwardsville District 7, and Turner USD 202.
+Piper USD 203 shares Wyandotte County with three other school districts: Kansas City, Kansas USD 500, Bonner Springs USD 204, and Turner USD 202.

 Extracurricular activities

 The extracurricular activities offered at Piper High School are small and fairly limited due to the school's modest size.
 The Pirates are classified as a 4A school by the Kansas State High School Activities Association.
 The school offers a well-rounded debate and forensics season.
 Throughout its history, Piper has won two state championships in baseball.
-The Piper Pirates 2012-2013 football team won its first regional bracket, losing to Eudora in the state semifinals.
+The Piper Pirates 2012–2013 football team won its first regional bracket, losing to Eudora in the state semifinals.
 Eudora then lost to Holton at the state championship.